LuQuintas11/RaizalDuo/README.md

          I do not have access to this queries
      5. Replace embeb videos with a Facade: videos are upload in admin panel to give the admin user the possibility to replace those videos or delete them
      6. Set wight and height to iamges: images have wifht and height
+     7. Consider marking your touch and wheel event listeners as `passive` to improve your page's scroll performance: I do not have acces to the addListener that is pointing

 The Accecibility score is 94.
 It suggest to improve it: